Trust Accounting: Ensure Compliance and Confidence for your Law Firm

 2. Consider Limiting Your Trust Account Use

-Minimizing the use of some lawyer trust accounting is a way to manage cash flows without strict restrictions easily.
-However, you may want to exercise caution when considering this option.
-Some state bars may have certain loopholes that can reduce the burden of trust accounting.
+Minimizing the use of some attorney trust accounting is a way to manage cash flows without strict restrictions.
+Some state bars may have certain loopholes that can reduce the burden of law firm trust accounting.
 For example, attorneys may be able to forgo trust accounts when storing client funds if the money is under a specified limit.

-Contact your local state bar association before attempting to reduce trust account usage.
-This will ensure that any method you pursue is within compliance.
+However, exercise caution when considering this option by contacting your local state bar association.
+This will ensure that any method you pursue to reduce trust account usage is within compliance.

 3. Separate Attorney and Client Funds

 Also, consider legal payments software for easier separation of attorney and client funds.
 This online tool allows you to easily manage physical and electronic client payments between your firm’s trust account and operating account—ensuring compliance.
-Many case-management software systems, such as MyCase, also integrate with QuickBooks so you can properly bookkeep and ledger all trust accounting under a single source.
+In addition, software systems with built-in account management, such as MyCase Accounting, can help you properly bookkeep and ledger all law firm trust accounting under a single source—while meeting three-way reconciliation requirements.

 4. Track Your Client Funds

 Set up specific accounting ledgers for all client trust balances and activity.
-You should also request monthly trust account statements from your bank to ensure that all activity matches your firm’s ledgers.
+You should also request monthly trust accounting statements from your bank to ensure that all activity matches your firm’s ledgers.
 It is highly recommended that you electronically manage all trust fund accounting to avoid the mistakes of hand-written records.
+MyCase Accounting can help you efficiently and easily monitor client and admin ledgers under a single platform.

-For a user-friendly overview of electronic client trust accounting, read this article on Trust Accounting Made Easy.
+For a user-friendly overview of electronic client trust accounting management, duties, and common mistakes, download our free Trust Accounting Basics guide.

-Consider adopting MyCase Accounting for easily and efficiently managing lawyer trust accounts.
-This cloud-based law firm accounting software is fully integrated into the MyCase platform to eliminate redundant data entry across multiple systems, provide seamless access to case files alongside your financial data, and more.
+Consider adopting MyCase Accounting for easily and efficiently managing legal trust accounts.
+This cloud-based law firm accounting software is fully integrated into the MyCase platform to eliminate redundant data entry across multiple systems, provide seamless access to case files alongside your financial data, set up and monitor financial benchmarks, and more.

 Try MyCase risk-free with a 10-day free trial.
 We offer affordable monthly and yearly subscriptions.
 Plus, there’s no commitment required; you can cancel anytime.